Classic M & M Cookies

 - M & M Blondies

 - M & M White Chocolate and Macadamia Nut Cookies

 - 3/4 cup (1 1/2 sticks) butter, at room temperature

 - 2/3 cup sugar

 - 1 egg

 - 2 cups flour

 - Preheat oven to 350º and line cookie sheets with parchment paper.
 Set aside.

 - Scoop out 2 tablespoons full of dough per cookie and roll into balls.
-Place 6-8 dough balls on each cooking sheet, flatten slightly with the palm of your hand and cover top with 6-8 M & M's.
+Place 6-8 dough balls on each cooking sheet, flatten slightly with the palm of your hand, and cover the top with 6-8 M & M's*.

 - Bake for about 12 minutes or until light golden brown.
-Let cool a few minutes on cookie sheet before removing to cooling rack.
+Let cool a few minutes on the cookie sheet before removing to a cooling rack.

 - Makes about 30 cookies (results may vary depending on the size you make your cookies).

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 204Total Fat: 4gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 1gCholesterol: 27mgSodium: 157mgCarbohydrates: 40gFiber: 1gSugar: 26gProtein: 3g